 Duke of York’s Twitter account deleted as monarchy swiftly updates own website

-Andrew’s official @TheDukeofYork handle now comes up with a blank page and the message “This account doesn’t exist”.

-The bio used to read “The Official Twitter Account for The Duke of York.
+A bio on the Twitter page used to read: “The Official Twitter Account for The Duke of York.
 Tweets sent by HRH are signed – AY.”

-The British monarchy’s official website has also been swiftly updated as the institution seeks to distance itself from the Queen’s son, who is facing a civil sexual assault trial in the US.
+Buckingham Palace has also updated its website to reflect Andrew's new status as a private citizen.

 Andrew still appears under the section “Members of the Royal Family”, but the list of his now ex-military posts and patronages has been removed.